Words vs. Numbers

 You're paying for:

-• Potential stranded assets if contracts end early
+• Potential stranded assets if contracts end early — and the LPSC's own consultant called the ratepayer benefits "speculative"

 • No guarantee of job creation or wage standards